 Look at your prior year tax filing and see if the total tax line is $0, not the refund or amount owed, but the total tax line.
 If total tax is $0, you do not have to pay estimated taxes this year.
 However, you may still get a large tax bill and so you are encouraged to save and/or pay estimates even if not required.

 Tax payers who have sufficient taxes withheld via a W2 paycheck do not need to pay tax estimates.
 Individuals who expect to owe less than $1,000 in income tax also do not need to pay estimated tax.

 COURSE IS OPEN!

 This estimated tax mini-course can be done in 1-2 sittings at your own pace.
-The next IRS tax estimates are due September 15, 2020 so sign-up today!
+The next IRS tax estimates are due January 15, 2021, this is the last payment for 2020, so sign-up today!

 You will receive support for your questions for a year, that's support for the next 4 estimated tax payments!ESTIMATED TAX MINI-COURSE

 Jennie Schottmiller is a CPA as well as licensed marriage and family therapist in Pennsylvania.
 She has an active solo therapy practice and runs several facebook groups and a website to help small business owners understand accounting, tax and financial analysis matters.
 Jennie fills in the gap between what business owners need to know and what accountants typically share.Schedule a coaching session